TSRProject/Editorial-Board/README.md

 - thesauri
 - and then ontology

+Other to do
+actors - behaviours - activities => main attributes and sub attributes

 # FAQ PAGE

 **What is a knowledge base?** An ontological knowledge base is a machine-readable knowledge base with a formal semantic model.